 In efforts to grasp difficult topics, learn from each other and get to know each other on a personal level.
 Encourage employees to unpack biases and/or racist tendencies.
 Emphasize how harmful it is to act on those beliefs.
 During these discussions, tread lightly.
 After all, you don’t want to offend employees, Nor do you want to force someone to discuss personal adversity.

-As industry leaders, this is your chance to spearhead positive change by implementing diversity and inclusivity in the workplace.
+As industry leaders, this is your chance to spearhead positive change by promoting diversity in the workplace.
 It is important to note that no one has all the “right” answers respective to ending discrimination in the workplace.
 No one can tell you exactly how to eradicate biases.
 Nonetheless, these issues are serious.
 And organizations must diligently protect those at risk of enduring injustices.

-Overall, focus on harmonizing the workplace by creating a safe and welcoming environment for everyone — irrespective of race, gender, age, sexuality, disability, identity, and/or religion.
+Overall, focus on harmonizing the workplace by creating a safe and welcoming environment for everyone and promoting diversity in the workplace— irrespective of race, gender, age, sexuality, disability, identity, and/or religion.

 About the author

 Cynthia Trivella is the Managing Partner at TalentCulture .
 She has over 20 years' experience within the field of HR Communications, Talent Sourcing Strategies and Employment Branding using industry's best practices for attracting and retaining A-Level Talent candidates.
 She seeks to leverage her technical and marketing expertise to successfully develop and implement short- and long-term employee communication plans and processes that increase engagement and employee performance, all tied into the employer/employment brand within organizations of all sizes.